Consumers have spoken and their message is clear: They want ad personalization.

 Why is ad personalization so important?

-Let’s look at the biggest ones:
+Let’s look at the biggest benefits of creating personalized content:

 - Increased engagement.
 When you reach customers with personalized messaging that matches their interests, you increase the chance that they respond to and engage with your ads.
 As Jeeng found, over two-thirds of users say they’re willing to click on an ad if it’s relevant to their interests or if it appears on a site they trust.